 In this section we consider a more physical and challenging example: The crossing of two shock waves.
 The example of two crossing shocks is a generic phenomenon which occurs in many applications.
 The non-constant shock velocities and amplitudes are inherently nonlinear and change during the crossing of the shocks.
 However, this is not a problem for the sPOD decomposition which can also work with variable velocities.
 To this end, the shift operator introduced in section \ref{sec:oneTransport} is generalized to account for time-dependent velocities by replacing the linear expression $ct$ by a general time-dependent shift coordinate $x^{sh}\left(t\right)$, i.\,e., $\mathcal{T}^{x^{sh}} f\left(x,t\right) \vcentcolon = f\left(x-x^{sh}\left(t\right),t\right)$.

-The simulation is performed by the skew-symmetric scheme with a shock filter described in \cite{ReiS14}.
+The Euler equations for an ideal gas with constant heat capacity are simulated by the skew-symmetric scheme with a shock filter, as described in \cite{ReiS14}.
 The nonlinear shock filter \cite{BogeyCacquerayBailly2009} chooses the filter strength on the base of a shock detector.
-The start condition is $\rho = [1.0138,0.6000 , 1.0138 ]$, $u=[ -96.2197,-310.0174, -523.8264]$, $p = [ 1.2720, 0.6000, 0.2720] $, yielding two shocks colliding with shock Mach-number of $Ma=1.4$.
+The initial condition is $\rho = [1.0138,0.6000 , 1.0138 ]$, $u=[ -96.2197,-310.0174, -523.8264]$, $p = [ 1.2720, 0.6000, 0.2720] $, yielding two shocks colliding with shock Mach-number of $Ma=1.4$.
 The shocks are at $x= [1/3, 2/3]$.
 The initial shock structure is chosen to have a near steady state with the given shock filter.
 The adiabatic exponent is $\gamma=1.4$.

 The simulated solution is depicted in Fig.\ \ref{fig:twoShocks_FOM} for the density, the velocity, and the pressure.
 The depicted space-time diagrams represent the transposes of the respective snapshot matrices which are used as an input of the sPOD algorithm.
 The snapshots have been normalized such that the highest occurring absolute value of each quantity is equal to one to avoid numerical errors due to the different scales.
 In contrast to the examples before, the case of two crossing shocks exhibits non-periodic boundaries.
 This leads to the situation that we need values from outside of the computational domain when shifting the snapshot matrix.
 We treat this here by a constant extrapolation over the boundaries, while a general treatment of non-periodic boundaries within the sPOD framework will be addressed in a future work.